stcarrez/resource-embedder/docs/Installation.md

 ```
 make
 ```

+Note that on FreeBSD and NetBSD, you must use `gmake` instead of `make`.

 After building, it is good practice to run the unit tests before installing the library.
 The unit tests are built and executed using: